CurtTimson/curtis-timson/content/post/nodejs/201807-auth0-user-details.md

 comments = true
 postid = 34
 +++
-Auth0 is a great AaaS (Authentication-as-a-Service) layer
+Auth0 is a fantastic AaaS (Authentication-as-a-Service) provider which abstracts the complications of storing and managing user credentials and authentication.

+However recently I struggled to obtain a list of user's email addresses from within my back-end NodeJs application.

+This tutorial will attempt to explain how exactly this can be achieved.